rlberry-py/rlberry/docs/basics/quick_start_rl/quickstart.rst

     :align: center

-In a few words, agent manager spawns agents and environments for training and then once the agents are trained, it uses these agents and new environments to evaluate how well the agent perform.
+In a few words, experiment manager spawns agents and environments for training and then once the agents are trained, it uses these agents and new environments to evaluate how well the agent perform.
 All of these steps can be done several times to assess stochasticity of agents and/or environment.